Chronology of Locations

 More about InterHarmony in Acqui Terme, Province of Alessandria, Piedmont, Italy

-Drawn to Acqui Terme because of its rich history, lively location, and cultural predilection, InterHarmony is excited to announce its new Italian location for the summer of 2017: Acqui Terme, Province of Alessandria, Piedmont, Italy.
+Drawn to Acqui Terme because of its rich history, lively location, and cultural predilection, InterHarmony is excited to announce its secone year in its Italian location for the summer of 2018: Acqui Terme, Province of Alessandria, Piedmont, Italy.
 Pianos fill every corner and the sounds can be heard from the concert hall in Basilica di San Pietro, the Paleologi Castle, the concert hall in Grand Hotel Nuove Terme, and from the town's schools.
 The Piedmont region is famed for its sumptuous, French-inspired, Italian cuisine and award-wining red wine vinyards.

 InterHarmony Concert Series at Weill Recital Hall

 InterHarmony International Music Festival, which has been taking place in various European and American cities for the past 15 summers, presents its sixth season in a series of three concerts at Weill Recital Hall studded with an array of musical highlights from the Festival.
 The concerts take place at the Weill Recital Hall at Carnegie Hall.
 Some students and renowned faculty members perform either solo or chamber music.
 This tradition began in 2012, when we had a performance at the German Consulate General in NYC, and now continues in New York's famous Carnegie Hall.
 We hope to continue to provide more opportunities for InterHarmony alumni in the future.
 Visit past events to see our past concerts, and upcoming events to see future concerts.